FAQ Seattle University Tournament

 Also fine, suits, dresses, ties, formal wear.

-Judges focus on the content of the students’ speeches but a distracting slogan on a shirt or particularly messy look might not work so well.
+Judges should focus on the content of the students’ speeches but a distracting slogan on a shirt or particularly messy look might not work so well.

 No hateful nor “not suitable for the workplace” messages on clothing.